nathanbw/frzr/README.md

   * "learning" directory created, to house small programs that help me understand pieces of `frzr`

 ## Why `frzr` instead of ...?
+I'm currently aware of a few other efforts in the file integrity space:
+* fim
+* ???
+* legdur
 Why not? :^)